citixenken/Assessment/README.md

 ## Set up locally
 The project was set up using [Vite](https://vitejs.dev/) - A blazingly fast Frontend build tool

-1. Fork and clone this repo.
+1. Fork and clone this repository.

 2. Run `npm install && npm run dev` and open [localhost](http://localhost:5173)